Remote Patient Monitoring Solutions – 7 Strategies to Adoption

 An article published by New York Presbyterian Brooklyn Methodist Hospital revealed that, despite limited resources, the combined use of telehealth and remote patient monitoring solutions with a third-party vendor results in safe discharges and high patient satisfaction in a short period.

-Outsourcing remote patient monitoring services to a third-party remote health monitoring vendor can provide several benefits for healthcare providers:
+Outsourcing remote patient monitoring services to a third-party remote health monitoring vendor can provide the following benefits.

-• It alleviates the burden of managing programs, allowing providers to focus on patient care.
+• Alleviates the burden of managing RPM programs, allowing providers to focus on patient care.

-• With expertise in the technology, a vendor guides selection and implementation of appropriate devices and software.
+• Vendor can guide selection and implementation of appropriate devices and software.

 • Outsourcing can reduce costs associated with purchasing equipment, maintenance, hiring and training staff.